Anne Teresa De Keersmaeker: Awards

-Both the performances and the films of Anne Teresa De Keersmaeker have been distinguished by various international awards.
+Both the performances and the films of de Keersmaeker have been distinguished by various international awards.
 Rosas danst Rosas won the Bessie Award (1987), Mikrokosmos received a Japanese Dance Award for the best foreign production (1989), Stella got the London Dance and Performances Award (1989), Drumming was prized with the Golden Laurel Wreath for the best choreography in Sarajevo (October 1998).
 In 2011, she received the American Dance Festival Award for her career and at this occasion presented one of her seminal work Rosas danst Rosas (1983).

 The film Hoppla! was awarded a Sole d'Oro in Italy and the Grand Prix Vidéo Danse in Sète (1989).
 The film Rosa has been distinguished by a Dance Screen Award, got a Special Jury Commendation in the Black and White Short Film Competition at the Film Festival in Cork and was selected for the 49th Mostra Interazionale d'Arte Cinematografica in Venice (1992).
-In 1994 in Lyon a Dance Screen Award was offered to the film Achterland (1994), while the film Rosas danst Rosas obtained the Grand Prix International Vidéo Danse in 1997 and the special prize of the Jury of the International Festival of Film and New Media on Art in Athens in 1998.
+In 1994, in Lyon, a Dance Screen Award was offered to the film Achterland (1994), while the film Rosas danst Rosas obtained the Grand Prix International Vidéo Danse in 1997 and the special prize of the Jury of the International Festival of Film and New Media on Art in Athens in 1998.
 In 2000, the short film Tippeke got the Grand Prix Carina Ari of the Festival International Media Dance in Boulogne-Billancourt.

-Furthermore, in June 1995, Anne Teresa De Keersmaeker received the title of Doctor Honoris Causa at the Vrije Universiteit Brussel.
-In March 1996 the government of the province of Antwerp awarded her the Eugène Baie prize, and in May 2000 she was awarded by the French Republic the "Officier dans l'Ordre des Arts et des Lettres" title.
+In June 1995, de Keersmaeker received the title of Doctor Honoris Causa at the Vrije Universiteit Brussel.
+In March 1996, the government of the province of Antwerp awarded her the Eugène Baie prize, and in May 2000 she was awarded by the French Republic the "Officier dans l'Ordre des Arts et des Lettres" title.
 In 2002 she received the annual award of the Gabriella Moortgat Stichting and la médaille de Vermeil from the City of Paris and a medal ('Erepenning') of the Belgian Flemish government.
-In 2004 she was awarded the "Keizer Karelprijs" by the province of Oost Vlaanderen.
-In 2008, she became—again in France—"Commandeur de l'Ordre des Arts et des Lettres".
+In 2004, she was awarded the "Keizer Karelprijs" by the province of Oost Vlaanderen.
+In 2008, she became—again in France — "Commandeur de l'Ordre des Arts et des Lettres".
+In 2025 De Keersmaeker won the prestigious Praemium Imperiale award in the category 'Theatre/Film'.